-In the Flow-X, the meter on prove and the master meter are regarded as two meters that are part of a station.
+In the Flow-X the meter on prove and the master meter are regarded as two meters that are part of a station.
 Each meter is connected to its own module.

-On an X/P flow computer the prove logic and calculations are running on the panel module

-, or on one of the run modules (meter on prove or master meter; FC type: 'proving / run'), or by a third module (dedicated prove module of type 'proving only').
+The prove logic and calculations are running on the panel module (in case of a Flow-X/P), or by one of the run modules (meter on prove or master meter; FC type: 'proving / run'), or by a third module (dedicated prove module of type 'proving only').

-The proving flow computer can contain a local run and one or more remote runs.
+The proving flow computer can contain one or more local runs and / or one or more remote runs.
 It communicates to its remote run flow computers through Modbus to gather the process data that's needed to do the proving calculations, to give the commands to start / stop the prove and to write the prove results.